USEPA/WNTR/documentation/morph.rst

   the nodes could be in the upper right and lower left).

 .. note::
-   Functions that convert coordinates to UTM and longitude/latitude require the Python package **utm**, which is an optional dependency of WNTR.
+   Functions that convert coordinates to UTM and longitude/latitude require the Python package **utm** [Bieni19]_, which is an optional dependency of WNTR.

 The following example returns a copy of the water network model with node coordinates scaled by 100 m.